-This report documents the 2021 hazard potential classification assessment conducted and completed in accordance with the Illinois and Federal CCR Rules by Sargent & Lundy (S&L) on behalf of MWG for the Ash Surge, Bypass, and Former Ash Basins at Powerton.
+This report documents the 2022 hazard potential classification assessment conducted and completed in accordance with the Illinois CCR Rule by Sargent & Lundy (S&L) on behalf of MWG for the Ash Surge, Bypass, and Former Ash Basins at Powerton.
 This report:

-- Lists the inputs and assumptions used in the 2021 hazard potential classification assessment, - Discusses the methodology used to conduct the 2021 hazard potential classification assessment, - Lists and compares the definitions for the hazard potential classifications for CCR surface impoundments promulgated by the Illinois and Federal CCR Rules, - Summarizes the results from the initial hazard potential classification assessments completed for the Ash Surge, Bypass, and Former Ash Basins that were conducted in accordance with the Federal CCR Rule. - Evaluates potential changes to the factors used as the bases for the initial federal hazard potential classifications assigned to the Ash Surge, Bypass, and Former Ash Basins to determine whether revised federal hazard potential classifications are warranted, and - Provides the 2021 hazard potential classifications for the Ash Surge, Bypass, and Former Ash Basins in accordance with 35 Ill.
+- Lists the inputs and assumptions used in the 2022 hazard potential classification assessment, - Lists and compares the definitions for the hazard potential classifications for CCR surface impoundments promulgated by the Illinois CCR Rule and by the U.S. Environmental Protection Agency's regulations for CCR surface impoundments, - Discusses the methodology used to conduct the 2022 hazard potential classification assessment, - Provides the 2022 hazard potential classifications for the Ash Surge, Bypass, and Former Ash Basins in accordance with 35 III.
 Adm.
-Code 845.440(a)(1) and 40 CFR 257.73(a)(2).
+Code 845.440(a)(1).